PauseAI/pauseai-website/src/posts/cybersecurity-risks.md

 The story above can only happens if:

 1. The capability of finding zero-day exploits emerges
-1. The model gets in the hand of bad actors
+2. The model gets into the hand of bad actors (e.g. if the model weights are leaked, if the model is open-sourced, or if it's developed by a malicious actor)
-1. The security vulnerabilities are not patched before such a cyberweapon is deployed
+3. The security vulnerabilities are not patched before such a cyberweapon is deployed (which is the default outcome even if the model is widely distributed since patching + deploying takes far longer than attacking)

 There are various measures we can implement to tackle these: